 Labels can be connected to a data point through a Bezier or straight line.

-The chart control now supports annotations, which display metadata about a chart or series at a specific point of interest in the plotting area.
+Annotations display metadata about a chart or series at a specific point of interest in the plotting area.
+Multiple annotations can be added to a single chart.

-All the basic annotation elements like lines, text, and arrows are available.
+In addition to view annotations, all the basic annotation elements like lines, rectangles, ellipses, text, and arrows are available.

-The end user experience is greatly enhanced by a set of user interaction features included zooming and panning, trackball, and tooltip.
+The end user experience is greatly enhanced by a set of user interaction features such as zooming, panning, trackball, and tooltips.

-Trackball is used to track a data point close to the touch contact point.
+The trackball control is used to track a data point close to the touch contact point.
+The trackball label can be customized.

-Tooltip displays a pop-up with additional information when the mouse pointer is touching a data point.
+The tooltip control displays a pop-up with additional information when the mouse pointer is touching a data point.
+The tooltip view can be customized.

 Empty point values can be elegantly handled with the available customization options.

-Specific regions in the chart area can be customized using strip lines.
+Specific regions in the chart area can be highlighted using strip lines and display text to describe the highlighted area.

 There is built-in support for RSI, momentum, Bollinger bands, accumulation distribution, EMA, SMA, stochastic, ATR, MACD, and TMA indicators.